CopernicaMarketingSoftware/Documentation/Publisher/en/database-import.md

 profiles from a CSV or tab delimited file (the type of files that you can edit with spreadsheet software).

-Imports from CSV files are very flexiable and can even be used for layered databases that contain collections and subprofiles.
+Imports from CSV files are very flexible and can even be used for layered databases that contain collections and subprofiles.
 It also is possible to schedule automatically repeating imports that download a file from your server.
-The import module can be found in Publisher in the profile section, in the "Current view" menu.
+The import module can be found in the Marketing Suite within the 'profiles' section.

 ## The import file